-MET is a highly-regarded resource for electrical inspection agencies within the United States and Canada to assure compliance of unlabeled equipment in the field.
-Field evaluations are performed by MET Laboratories on unlisted equipment to support the Authority Having Jurisdiction (AHJ).
+MET is a highly-regarded resource for electrical inspection agencies within the United States and Canada to assure product safety compliance of unlabeled equipment in the field.
+Field evaluations are performed throughout North America from MET's strategically-located Inspection Centers to support the Authority Having Jurisdiction (AHJ).

 Equipment that does not bear a label from a third party product safety testing laboratory may present hazards such as: